Choya5011/Poobar/README.md

 3. If ever locked out of access to preferences button: ctrl + p

 ## Main Panel
 All panels are placed inside one main JSplitter with the MP script as panel placement script.
-This method can be a bit taxing on the CPU when resizing the window.
-Windows 11 snap layouts make this less noticeable.

 Relies on (custom) panel title to place panels.
 These are accessible inside the CUI layout editor.
 The main panel currently has 4 panels it looks out for titled: